Azure/azure-sdk-for-net/sdk/containerregistry/Azure.Containers.ContainerRegistry/samples/Sample05_UploadDownloadImage.md

 string repository = "sample-oci-image";
 string tag = "demo";

-// Create a new ContainerRegistryBlobClient ContainerRegistryBlobClient client = new(endpoint, repository, new DefaultAzureCredential());
+// Create a new ContainerRegistryContentClient ContainerRegistryContentClient client = new(endpoint, repository, new DefaultAzureCredential());
 ```

 ## Upload an OCI Image